jstrzyzykowski/jiddo-npc-generator/.ai/api-plan.md

 - **Method**: `POST`
 - **Path**: `/npcs/{npcId}/generate`
-- **Description**: Kick off asynchronous XML generation using latest NPC parameters.
+- **Description**: Kick off asynchronous XML generation using latest NPC parameters. **MVP Mock Implementation**: This endpoint will simulate starting a generation job without calling an external AI service.
+It will return a job ID that can be used to poll for status.
 - **Query Params**: optional `force=true` to bypass cached XML when editing.
 - **Request JSON**: